dish1407/Maverick-Sales-Analysis/README.md

 ## Learnings

 My particular learnings from this project is both technical and interpersonal.
 For technical, I worked on R and learnt there are so many inbuilt libraries that can be used for data analysis directly.
-Then the importance of your data and cleaning it so that you can use it to it's full extent.
+I put in the extra effort to learn the time series analysis as it was not a part of our curriculum.

 For interpersonal skills I learnt how to work in a team and how to manage time according to everyone and to put in your best work.